'Huge orange ball of flames': Entire town evacuated after massive fires - Local News 8

 By Keith Allen, Joe Sutton and Susannah Cullinane, CNN

-Officials are warning more Oregon residents to prepare to evacuate as the Bootleg Fire scorches more than 300,000 acres, with a national fire official warning it could take a major weather event to subdue the flames.
+Officials are warning more Oregon residents should prepare to evacuate as the Bootleg Fire scorches more than 340,000 acres, with a national fire official warning it could take a major weather event to subdue the flames.

-Fire spokesperson Katy O’Hara told CNN in an email that weather conditions need to change in order for the fire to be extinguished..
+Fire spokesperson Katy O’Hara told CNN that weather conditions need to change in order for the fire to be extinguished.

 “We are experiencing extremely dry conditions with record to near record temperatures.
 Conditions on the ground due in part to the historic drought have accelerated the fire season.
 The combination of the weather and fuel conditions have led to rapid growth of the fire,” O’Hara said.

-Note: Correction: An earlier version of this story and headline did not include weather across the nation as one of the factors causing flight delays.
-Denver airport spokesperson Alex Renteria later clarified weather such as thunderstorms and heavy winds as the main reason.